 Artificial Intelligence and Robotic

-This combination of LearningML with Echidna offers a set of practical tools with which you can work globally the 5 great ideas proposed by AI4K12, an American initiative whose purpose is to promote the teaching of AI in schools.
+This combination of LearningML with Echidna offers a set of practical tools.
+The 5 great ideas proposed by AI4K12 can be worked on globally.
+An American initiative whose purpose is to promote the teaching of AI in school.

 Five Big Ideas for AI